apache/thrift/doc/install/windows.md

 ### Build and install the compiler

-After all requirements are in place, use the `compiler/cpp/compiler.vcxproj` build project to build the Thrift compiler.
+After all, requirements are in place, use the `compiler/cpp/compiler.vcxproj` build project to build the Thrift compiler.
 Copy the resulting EXE file to a location of your choice.

 ### Build and install target libraries